MortenMeisler/AzureAutomationFormGenerator/README.md

 By default the website uses Azure AD authentication.
 In Appsettings you can control if you want no authentication, Azure AD authentication or Azure AD authentication with group authorization.

 #### Group Authorization
 To enable group authorization open your manifest file of your Azure AD app and change the `groupMembershipClaims` to `SecurityGroup`.
-This change can take up to an hour to have effect.
+This change can take up to an hour to take effect.

 In Appsettings change the Object Id's of the AD Security Groups that gives access to the site.